for Postgraduate Doctors and Dentists in Training

 To follow-up outstanding approvals, please email the approver in the first instance.
 Please allow approvers 14 days to approve/decline your application before emailing.
 If you do not receive a reply, please contact Medical Education or the NHSE Study Leave team.

-For technical support, feedback or guidance, please contact the NHSE Study Leave team at email@example.com.
-Please refer to the Frequently Asked Questions before contacting the NHSE Study Leave team.
+For technical support, feedback or guidance, please contact the NHSE Study Leave team at firstname.lastname@example.org.
+Please refer to the Frequently Asked Questions and Applicant User Guide before contacting the NHSE Study Leave team.

 When emailing for support, please ensure that you include your GMC/GDC Number, and the start/end dates and course / conference name for your planned study leave.
 If you are emailing about a system error, please include the text of the error message and or a screenshot.
 Please also include the date and time that you encountered the error.